GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **Casting Time**: 2 actions

-**Effect**: You overload a wand in your possesion, casuing it to spew 1d4+1 rays, each as though the wand was being fired by you at a target of your choice.
+**Effect**: You overload a wand in your possesion, causing it to spew 1d4+1 rays, each as though the wand was being fired by you at a target of your choice.
 This causes the wand to be destroyed by the process.

 If the spellcheck was a critical success, you may gain a bonus to one of the attacks equal to the points of success for the purpose of determining if the attack is a critical hit.